 Light and security are intimately linked in emergency contexts.
-In Bangladesh, Electriciens sans frontières, the NGO that fights inequalities in access to electricity and water around the world, launched the “Light for the Rohingyas” initiative in March, a project that is highly innovative in both its form and its objectives.
-Developed in partnership with local NGO Friendship and global energy management specialist Schneider Electric, the project will provide solar equipment and train future electricians from Bangladeshi local populations and Rohingya refugees to install and maintain it.
+In Bangladesh, Electriciens sans frontières launched the “Light for the Rohingyas” initiative in March, a project that is highly innovative in both its form and objectives.
+Developed in partnership with local NGO Friendship and global energy management specialist Schneider Electric, the project will provide solar equipment and train future electricians from local Bangladeshi populations and Rohingya refugees to install and maintain it.

 “The issue of street lighting and access to electricity is part of the minimum service in emergency situations”.
 Hervé Gouyet, President of Electriciens sans frontières

 In emergency situations, camps are places of high insecurity.
 The first populations at risk are often the most vulnerable.
 These are women, girls and children who, when they go out at night, are at risk of theft, sexual assault or rape.
 Lighting the camps helps to reduce much of this violence.

 This commitment of Electricians sans frontières to light against insecurity began in Port-au-Prince (Haiti) after the 2010 earthquake.
 In camps characterized by high density, night violence had rapidly increased.
 The objective was then to stem this violence, observed by all humanitarian actors, by lighting “priority areas” of the camps: water points, latrines, camp alleys, or even the surroundings of health centres.

 A pilot project in Bangladesh